roddhjav/apparmor.d/docs/development/abstractions.md

 ### **`app/sudo`**

-Minimal set of rules for profile including internal `sudo`.
-Interactive sudo need more rules.
-It is intended to be used in profile or sub profile that need to elevate their privileges using `sudo` or `su` for a very specific action:
+A minimal set of rules for profiles including internal `sudo`.
+Interactive sudo needs more rules.
+It is intended to be used in profiles or sub-profiles that need to elevate their privileges using `sudo` or `su` for a very specific action:
 ```sh
   @{bin}/sudo rCx  -> root,